- Health centers

 Construction of Housing for Doctors and Nurses

 Karimu’s partnership with the Tanzanian regional government has enabled the clinic built in 2016, planned as a simply maternity clinic, to satisfy many of the local population’s general health needs: treatment of upper respiratory infections, gastrointestinal disorders, treatment of HIV/AIDS, diarrhea, pneumonia and tuberculosis, among others.
-Since the beginning of 2108, the Dareda Kati Health Clinic is operating in its entirety with a full-time doctor and several nurses.
+Since the beginning of 2108, the Dareda Kati Health Clinic has been operating in its entirety with a full-time doctor and several nurses.

-Unfortunately, maintaining such a highly qualified professionals (who studied in the large cities) in remote areas without proper housing is a major challenge.
-It is understandable that highly educated individuals who have lived the large cities in comfortable houses with electricity and running water may not want to live in a mud house with straw-made roofing and with no electricity or clean water.
+Unfortunately, maintaining such highly qualified professionals (who studied in the large cities) in remote areas without proper housing is a major challenge.
+It is understandable that highly educated individuals who have lived in large cities in comfortable houses with electricity and running water may not want to live in a mud house with straw-made roofing and with no electricity or clean water.

 Higher quality medical services

 Learn more about Karimu Health Program .